Theodore F. Brophy: Early life and education

+Brophy was born on August 23, 1923, in New York City, New York.
+He graduated from Kent School in 1941, Yale University in 1944, and Harvard Law School in 1949.

+Career

+Brophy served in the United States Navy from 1944 to 1946 and was on the submarine USS Cabezon in the South Pacific during World War II.
+While in the Navy, he rose to the rank of lieutenant (junior grade).
+He worked for the law firm Dewey Ballantine from 1949 to 1955.
+He was general counsel for the Lummus Company from 1955 to 1958.

-While chairman and chief executive officer of GTE, he strongly opposed trade protectionism and he took steps to reduce threat of a corporate raid or "greenmailing".
+While chairman and chief executive officer of GTE, Brophy strongly opposed trade protectionism and he took steps to reduce threat of a corporate raid or "greenmailing".

 In August 1988, President Ronald Reagan appointed him as an ambassador while serving as the chairman of a United States delegation for radio and satellite space communications during an international conference.
-In October 1985, President Reagan also appointed him Chairman of the President's National Security Telecommunications Advisory Committee for a period of one year.
+In October 1985, President Reagan also appointed him chairman of the President's National Security Telecommunications Advisory Committee for a period of one year.
 He served on the committee 1986–88.

 Throughout his career, he held various board and trustee positions.